Yandex Cloud

 ```

-Try deleting replication slots using the select pg_drop_replication_slot('$REPLICATION_SLOT_NAME'); command, where $REPLICATION_SLOT_NAME is the name of the stuck replication port (in the example provided above, it is dtt8d6vbqjdikau1oaq1).
+• If an error occurred during the transfer process for one or more replication slots, delete the slot by using the SELECT pg_drop_replication_slot('$REPLICATION_SLOT_NAME'); command, where $REPLICATION_SLOT_NAME is the name of the stuck replication slot.
+In the example above, it is dtt*****************.

-Example output of the select pg_drop_replication_slot('$REPLICATION_SLOT_NAME'); command:
+Example of the select pg_drop_replication_slot('$REPLICATION_SLOT_NAME'); command output

-ERROR: replication slot "$REPLICATION_SLOT_NAME" is active for PID 12345
+ERROR: replication slot "$REPLICATION_SLOT_NAME" IS active FOR PID 12345

-You can also specify the maximum size of the WAL log, after which the Data Transfer operation will be stopped.
-To do this, change the value of the Max slot wal keep size parameter.
-If the size of your database's WAL log exceeds the size specified in this parameter, the transfer will stop.
+You can also specify the maximum size of the WAL log ,after reaching which Data Transfer will stop.
+To do this, edit the Max slot wal keep size value.
+If the size of your database's WAL log exceeds this value, the transfer will stop.
+This will prevent filling up all free space in the cluster storage.

-After an error (or successful completion of transfer), the WAL log is deleted, and the storage space occupied by it is freed up.
+After an error (or successful completion of the transfer), the WAL log is deleted, and the storage space it occupied is freed up.
+If the transfer does not successfully complete after changing Max slot wal keep size, increase the cluster storage following this guide.

 Was the article helpful?